 c.
 Based on the discussion contained in this document, no potentially significant impacts to human beings are anticipated to occur with respect to potential project impacts.
-No development is proposed as a part of this project, any future grading or development must comply with County policies and procedures regarding noise, visual impacts, and air quality.
-With adherence to County Code, impacts are anticipated to be less than significant.
+The project would not include any physical changes to the site, and any future development or physical changes would require review and permitting through the County.
+Adherence to these standard conditions would be expected to reduce potential impacts to a less than significant level.